MShahabSepehri/MediConfusion/README.md

  <img src="assets/example.png" alt="drawing" width="550" style="float; center"/>
 </p>
 <p align="justify">
 We evaluate models based on their ability to answer <i>both</i> questions correctly within a confusing pair, which we call <b>set accuracy</b>.
 This metric indicates how well models can tell the two images apart, as a model that selects the same answer option for both images for all pairs will receive 0% set accuracy.
-We also report <b>confusion</b>, a metric which describes the proportion of confusing pairs where the model has chosen the same answer option for both images.
+We also report <b>confusion</b>, a metric that describes the proportion of confusing pairs where the model has chosen the same answer option for both images.
 </p>
 <p align="justify">
  Strikingly, all available models (open-source or proprietary) achieve performance below random guessing on MediConfusion, raising serious concerns about the reliability of existing medical MLLMs for healthcare deployment.